MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 You can use the following Microsoft Graph examples to assign and activate tokens for a user.
 You can allow assignment without activation.
-The following examples require the [Privileged Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-authentication-administrator) role.
+The following examples require the [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator) role.

 List tokens: